fragcolor-xyz/shards/docs/docs/learn/shards/primer/the-flow.md

     1. The value passed into the Wire is saved into a variable.
 In this case, the string "John" or "Lucy" is passed into the Wire and saved into the variable `.name`.

-    2. The program starts off with 10 apples.
+    2. The program starts with 10 apples.
 This value decreases each time the Wire `take-an-apple` is called.

 === "Output"
     ```